 Monitor resources in Azure

-Configure Azure Monitor Logs
+Configure log settings in Azure Monitor

-Query and analyze logs
+Query and analyze logs in Azure Monitor

-Use Azure Network Watcher
+Use Azure Network Watcher and Connection Monitor

 Implement backup and recovery

-Create an Azure Recovery Services vault
+Create a Recovery Services vault

-Create and configure backup policy
+Create and configure a backup policy

 Perform backup and restore operations by using Azure Backup